byrd-laif/soilMakers/readme.md

 ### *Salon Programs;* Designed to be Fun, Creative, Interactive and Resourceful.

-**To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which they live.**
+**To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which someone lives.**

+#### Accepting personal responsibility; truthful living.

+Love and labor are inseparable. *Love calls forth ones deepest bravery.*

 ***Harvesting Knowledge** to design a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

-*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to others.*
+*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange)